Greenlantern456/awesome-minecraft/README.md

 ## Other
 _Plugins that don't particularly fit in with any existing category._

-- [Sonar](https://github.com/jonesdevelopment/sonar) - Sonar is a lightweight, effective and easy-to-use anti-bot plugin for Velocity, BungeeCord, and Bukkit.
-(No Bukkit support yet!)
 - [DataSync](https://github.com/AnvilPowered/DataSync) - A minecraft plugin to synchronize and backup player data to a database
 - [NuVotifier](https://github.com/nuvotifier/NuVotifier) - A fork of Votifier, with more robust code and vote forwarding.
 - [OnTime](https://github.com/AnvilPowered/OnTime) - A cross-platform player time management plugin.